 So, how do you accomplish that?

-The easiest way to create a habit of reporting is to use a weekly reporting software like Weekdone.
+The easiest way to create a habit of reporting is to use a weekly status report software like Team Compass.
 It makes sure team members fill in their reports and it becomes a weekly habit.

 How to get employee buy-in?